hop-protocol/hop/packages/contracts/README.md

 ## Definitions
 * **Transfer** - The data for a transfer from one chain to another.
 * **TransferHash** - The hash of a single transfer's data.
-* **TransferRoot** - The merkle root of a tree of TransferHashs and associated metadata such as the destination chainIds and totals for each chain.
+* **TransferRoot** - The merkle root of a tree of TransferHashes and associated metadata such as the destination chainIds and totals for each chain.
 * **Bridge** - A hop bridge contracts on L1 or L2 ("L1 Bridge", "Hop Bridge", "Arbitrum Bridge", "Optimism Bridge")
 * **Canonical Token Bridge** - A Rollup's own token bridge. ("Canonical Arbitrum Bridge", "Canonical Optimism Bridge")